StackShareStackShare

 In summary, Amazon Athena is a serverless interactive query service designed for ad-hoc querying and analysis of data stored in S3, while Kafka is a distributed streaming platform designed for real-time data streaming and processing.
 Athena is focused on batch processing, while Kafka excels in real-time processing and supports various data formats.
 Athena benefits from tight integration with the AWS ecosystem, while Kafka has a vast ecosystem of connectors and integrations.

-Advice on Amazon Athena and Kafka
+Advice on Kafka, Amazon Athena

 We are going to develop a microservices-based application.
 It consists of AngularJS, ASP.NET Core, and MSSQL.